 Exercise 7: Relaxation to create air hunger

 For example, if you are experiencing nasal congestion, constipation or excess mucus in your lungs – then exercise 1 or 5 offers the best relief.
-On the other hand if you are having asthma symptoms, Ex 6 when practised early on during the symptoms can often eliminate the symptoms.
+On the other hand, if you are having asthma symptoms, Ex 6 when practiced early on during the symptoms can often eliminate the symptoms.
 The main exercises for children and teenagers to address breathing patterns are exercise 3 and 5.
 For persons with obstructive sleep apnea, the main exercise is Exercise 2.
 An experienced Buteyko practitioner will advise the best exercises for the maximum effect.
 A number of Buteyko exercises are free on youtube.
 Check out our channel: buteykoclinic